The Elderly and the World Wide Web (Infographic)

 Device Adoption by Age

-If you were wondering whether or not the conversion rates had something to do with the newness of tablets, you might be surprised to find that this is not such a factor.
+If you were wondering whether the conversion rates had something to do with the newness of tablets, you might be surprised to find that this is not such a factor.

-43% of those in the fifty and over age group do use tablets.
-In the eighty and over age group, that figure drops to 40%.
-Which, if you consider the conversion rates listed above, shows that people may be comfortable using the tablets for some functions, but not so much for shopping.
+When talking about senior citizens and technology, we have to mention that 43% of those in the 50+ age group use tablets.
+In the 80+ age group, that figure drops to 40%.
+If you consider the conversion rates listed above, it shows that people may be comfortable using the tablets for some functions, but not so much for shopping.

 This paints a very different picture to what we’d expect with the elderly and technology.
-Smartphones are the most popular device for all groups of seniors, even those aged seventy and over.
+Smartphones are the most popular device for all groups of seniors, even those aged 70+.

 They outperform desktops, laptops, and tablets.
 Our feeling is that this is a matter of convenience.
 Who wants to have to wait for their desktop or laptop to boot up when you can just look things up on your phone?